wilsonpok/python-scripts/README.md

 # python-scripts
-Examples of R scripts found around the web.
+Examples of python scripts found around the web.